Chi-boundedness of graphs containing no cycles with $k$ chords: Proof overview

 \section{Proof overview}

-The first step in our proof (accomplished in \Cref{sec:bt}) proves the following: given positive integers $\ell$ and~$k$, if $G$ is a graph with large enough chromatic number, then it contains either an induced copy of $K_{\ell, \ell}$ or a cycle with exactly $k$ chords (see \Cref{cor:bt-induced-bip}).
+The first step in our proof (accomplished in \Cref{sec:bt}) proves the following: given positive integers $\ell$ and~$k$, if $G$ is a graph with large enough chromatic number in terms of a function of its clique number, then it contains either an induced copy of $K_{\ell, \ell}$ or a cycle with exactly $k$ chords (see \Cref{cor:bt-induced-bip}).
 Our proof of this result partly follows the proof of a related result due to Bousquet and Thomass\'e \cite{bousquet-thomasse}, which asserts that, given $\ell$ and $k$, every graph with large enough chromatic number contains a triangle, an induced $K_{\ell, \ell}$, or a $k$-wheel.
 Recall that every $(k+2)$-wheel (defined before \Cref{fig:wheel}) contains a cycle with exactly $k$ chords (see \Cref{fig:wheel}).
 Bousquet--Thomass\'e's result implies a weaker version of our first step, where the graph $G$ is assumed to be triangle-free.
 To avoid the triangle-free assumption, we leverage the fact that cycles with a prescribed number of chords are easier to find than wheels.
 This immediately implies our second main result, \Cref{thm:main-special}.

 The next step connects to a classical result in number theory, which may be of independent interests.
 Recall that Lagrange's four square theorem asserts that every natural number can be expressed as the sum of four integer squares.
 In \Cref{sec:number-theory}, we prove two variants of this result.
 The first (\Cref{lem:twenty-squares}) shows that every large enough integer can be expressed as the sum of exactly 20 integer squares that are all larger than a given constant.
 The second result, given in \Cref{lem:sum-skewed-squares}, is a similar statement, but here we aim to express a large number $x$ as the sum of integers of the form $a(a+1)$, for large $a$.
 To achieve this we require that $x$ be divisible by $4$ and we express it as a sum of 80 numbers of the aforementioned form.